About Professor Madison

 Senior Scholar, University of Pittsburgh Institute for Cyber Law, Policy, and Security.

-Faculty Director, Innovation Practice Institute, University of Pittsburgh School of Law.
+Faculty Director, Future Law Project, University of Pittsburgh School of Law.

 Professor Michael J. Madison